Kimtaro/THE-AUTHENTICATOR/Readme.md

 The client embeds a WebKit view to do the authentication, but restyles Twitter's normal authentication dialog to look more like a native OS X window.

+Once the user has logged in it uses Javascript to extract the verification PIN to retrieve the access token.

 Practical?
 ----------